anantyan/SynrgyChapter7/README.md

 - Applying `Chucker` for Realtime Report Network API. ✔
 - Applying `Usability Test` in specific fitur (Login Fiture: Module Presentation, Module Domain). ✔

+For running tasks you can use the command line: `./gradlew ktlintCheck` or `./gradlew ktlintFormat` later a report will be generated whether some of the code implemented has errors when checked and auto format when formatted.

 ### 👣 Technology and Library

 - `Kotlin` (100%)